A complete guide to the Zendesk GitHub integration in 2026

 You can typically set it up using third-party marketplace apps, building a custom integration with APIs, or by leveraging an AI-powered automation platform.
 Each method offers different levels of control and automation.

-While they simplify data transfer, basic integrations often rely on manual agent action for escalation and don’t intelligently summarize complex ticket information.
-They can also lead to duplicate issues and don’t reduce the overall number of escalations.
+While they simplify data transfer, basic integrations often rely on manual agent action for escalation and don't always intelligently summarize complex ticket information.
+They provide a solid starting point for sync, though they may lead to duplicate issues if not managed closely.

 An AI platform, like eesel AI, intelligently triages tickets, automates issue creation, and summarizes key details for developers, reducing manual effort.
 It can also proactively deflect issues by checking knowledge bases before escalating.